Running Log

 February 2025

-Nearly three years after the attempted privatization, the Town filed the paperwork necessary to officially restore the airport's public-use designation on FAA charts and databases.
-Supervisor Kathee Burke-Gonzalez announced the Town is exploring settlement options to resolve the ongoing litigation while also seeking to provide noise relief for residents.
-The airport's correct public-use charting was reflected in the FAA's February 20 aeronautical chart update.
+Nearly three years after its 2022 attempt to convert the airport to private-use status, the Town filed FAA Form 7480-1 to restore the airport's public-use designation on FAA charts and in databases.
+Supervisor Kathee Burke-Gonzalez announced that the Town is exploring settlement options to resolve the ongoing litigation while also seeking noise relief for residents.
+By the FAA's February 20, 2025 aeronautical chart update, the airport was once again depicted as public-use.

 Background